Buying A House With A Friend: Pros, Cons And How To Get Started

 - No mortgage insurance.
 Splitting down payment costs means you’ll be more likely to afford at least 20% of your home cost upfront.
 If you can manage that, you won’t have to worry about private mortgage insurance (PMI).

 - You can split costs.
 Home buying is daunting, especially if you’re just at the beginning of your career.
-Partnering with friends can obviously slash many first-time home-buyer expenses, including utilities, repair costs and mortgage
+Partnering with friends can obviously slash many first-time home-buyer expenses, including utilities, repair costs and mortgage payments.

 - You can build equity together.
 If your only other option is renting, buying a home with a friend can be a great way to start building home equity rather than making monthly rental payments that don’t add value to an asset you own.